subhaeng/Pizza-Sales-Analytics-Dashboard/README.md

 Adjust inventory based on demand patterns

-Optimize the menu by retiring or revisiting poor-performing items
+Optimize the menu by retiring or revisiting poor-performing items.